alexander-e-andrews/Go-template-precompile/readme.md

 To Run: pretemplate.exe -p "pagesToFillFolder" -t "TemplateToFillWith" -o "FolderToOutputTo"

--p -t -o flags are all required in order to point to the correct pages, templates, and output location
+-f -t -o flags are all required in order to point to the correct pages, templates, and output location

 Optional Flags:
 -lDelim: The left delimiter